jkyt07/DrunkCraft/README.md

 # DrinkingCraft
 A Datapack that turns Minecraft into a Drinking Game.
 Made for version 1.21.1, with ```"pack_format": 48```.
-Project inspired by the Datapack "Drunkcraft", which is no longer available, with the purpose of bringing an updated, functional and better version.
-Made by EnzuBR.
+Fork of DrinkingCraft, a project inspired by the Datapack "Drunkcraft", which is no longer available, with the purpose of bringing an updated, functional and better version.
+Made by EnzuBR, forked by Jkyt07.

 ![Example of how the message appears on screen](https://cdn.modrinth.com/data/cached_images/b196f8e4fc15134906590f1bddff9f377c42d804_0.webp)